 Local workers - Occupations - Construction

-Within Cairns, the Construction workforce has a similar proportion of Managers and Professionals compared to the Electricity, Gas, Water and Waste Services workforce.
+Within the Gunnedah Shire, the Construction workforce has a similar proportion of Managers and Professionals compared to New South Wales.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 The occupations of the local workers in Gunnedah Shire will be influenced by factors including: